ChatGPTfirewall/ChatGPTfirewall/README.md

 ## Acknowledgments

-This application was developed as part of a research project for our Master's degree in Applied Computer Science by Robert Pfeiffer, Jens-Uwe Hennings, and Mats Klein, under the guidance of Professor Sebastian Gajek.
+This application was developed as part of a research project for our Master's degree in Applied Computer Science by Robert Pfeiffer, Jens-Uwe Hennings and Mats Klein, under the guidance of Professor Sebastian Gajek.
 We are grateful for the support and resources provided by Sebastian Gajek and Hochschule Flensburg, which made this project possible.

 ## License